 2. Santa Modern Night Market

-The recently revamped Santa Modern Night Market located in Kebayoran Baru area is one of Jakarta’s oldest night markets.
+Next, we recommend the best night market in Jakarta, which is the recently revamped Santa Modern Night Market.
+It is located in Kebayoran Baru area and is one of Jakarta’s oldest night markets.
 It combines both traditional and modern charm.
 In the morning, people who shop for daily needs fill the lower part of the market.
 At night, there are a variety of people, ranging from university students, young executives, to tourists.
 Santa Market caters mostly to younger crowds.
 However, if you’re looking to flee the busy malls for a unique local experience, Santa is a great choice to visit! you can find hipster tastes, vintage record stores, amazing books, and unique clothing!

 Opening Hours: 14.00 – 00.00